zinh/zinh.github.io/_posts/2020-03-25-build-a-react-part-01-dom-creation.markdown

 # JSX

-JSX is really just a syntatic sugar for Javascript(specifically React) that ease the pain of writing HTML code in Javascript, but really, we can use React without using any JSX.
+JSX is just syntatic sugar for Javascript(specifically React) that ease the pain of writing HTML code in Javascript, but in fact, we can use React without any JSX.

-We can use Babel repl(at https://babeljs.io/repl) to see what JSX will be translated to
+We can use Babel repl(at https://babeljs.io/repl) to see what JSX will be translated to, for example:

 ```html
 <div class="search-form">